ErikEJ/erikej.github.io/_drafts/2021-12-01-ef6-sqlserver-cache-pollution.md

 }
 ```

-The first query generates this non-parameterized (hard-coded) query:
+The first query that uses plain `Contains` generates this non-parameterized (hard-coded) query, which will cause plan cache pollution:

 ```sql
 SELECT